gmdfalk/blockify/README.md

 - v1.1 (2014-06-17): Autodetection of commercials
 - v1.0 (2014-05-02): First moderately stable version
 - v0.9 (2014-04-29): Pulseaudio (sink) support

+## Troubleshooting
+If you experience errors or unexpected behaviour, please start blockify/blockify-ui with the -vvv parameter to enable debug logging and see if you get any helpful information this way.
+You're welcome to open an issue on this site and ask for help but when you do, please provide the following information:
+- A debug log, acquired by starting blockify via `blockify -vvv`.
+- The blockify version: `blockify --version`.
+- If you suspect pulseaudio as culprit, the list of sinks: `pacmd list-sink-inputs`.

 ## Known Issues
 - If Spotify is minimized to the system tray, ad detection will not work.